Alegre Agís, Elisa, B.Sc; M.Sc.

 Bekele, Deborah, M.Sc.

 Deborah is an anthropologist and epidemiologist with 10 years of experience in transnational and international research projects that involve qualitative and quantitative approaches and analysis.
 Her professional work and experience have allowed her to apply different approaches, critiques and interpretations that help to improve the value and applicability of the results of the investigation to the relevant sample population, as well as to the great world population.
+She has worked as a senior analyst on projects in Africa focusing on financial inclusion of marginalised populations.
 Deborah finds great pleasure in interacting with professionals from various academic and philosophical experiences and approaches, and always seeks to involve different perspectives in the research dialogue.
 Her doctorate is focused on masculinity and prostate and testicular cancer.